makeitlabs/ratt/firmware/rpi/yocto-build/README.md

   * Shortly after powerup, the RATT LCD will show white at first, then a boot splash progress screen with a RATT logo.
   * First boot on a fresh card is slower than normal boot, since some things are initialized during this step.
   * Eventually a message that the RATT app is loading will be shown, and then the RATT app GUI will be displayed.
   * Hold down the BLUE button for a few seconds.
-This will cause some info to be displayed, such as current WiFi AP and IP address.
+This will cause some info to be displayed, including current IP address.
   * Assuming it is on the network, you can SSH in for configuration or testing.
-You will use the name you configured in your `~/.ssh/config` file earlier.
-Make sure the correct IP address is in the config, and that it's pointing to the correct key.
+You will use the name that you configured in your `~/.ssh/config` file as the host to connect to.
+Make sure the correct IP address is in the config, and that it's pointing to the correct SSH key.
 Note that SSH tends to be slow on the single-core Pi 0W when connecting, especially the first time.

+## Mounting Image on Loop Filesystem

+The Linux loop filesystem can be used to mount the four partitions of a RATT SD image (boot, rootfs1, rootfs2, and data).
+This allows exploration and modification of the contents of the SD image, which will be saved back to the monolithic SD image once unmounted.
+When the image is later copied to a physical SD card, those changes will persist.
+Generally speaking, only changes to the data partition should be made.
+This partition is intended to persist across Mender system updates, and is used to contain configuration information specific to that node.
+If you find you need to make changes to the contents of the root or boot partitions, it's generally more appropriately done as a recipe.
+And if you want to consistently apply changes to the data partition, it's most easily done as a template (see previous section).

+To make this process easier, I added some features to the `sdimg_util.sh` script.
+It makes mounting and unmounting loop filesystems easier.

+To get started, you first must create the mount points.

+     ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh create

+Once created, you may mount a previously created SD image using the following command:

+     ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh mount

+You can then browse and manipulate the files contained in the image via the mount points in `/mnt/sdimg`.
+Once done, you must unmount the SD image using the command:

+     ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh umount

+In particular, make sure you remember to unmount before doing another `bitbake` build.

+### Re-apply the Templates to the SD Image

+The `sdimg_util.sh` script has a function to copy the template files to the mounted SD image, similar to how it happens in the bitbake process.
+This is useful for quickly updating the template files on an already-built SD image, without running the slower bitbake process.
+First mount the SD image, per instructions in the loop filesystem section.
+Then run the following commmand:

+    ~/ratt/firmware/rpi/yocto-build/scripts/sdimg_util.sh template

+The script will check that the SD image is mounted before it copies.

 # Yocto / OpenEmbedded References